Local Average and Marginal Treatment Effects with a Misclassified Treatment: Analytical Framework

 We will use the following assumptions for identification: \begin{assumption}[Random assignment] The instrument $Z$ is independent of $\left(Y_d,V,\varepsilon\right)$, i.e., $Z\ \indep\ \left(Y_d,V,\varepsilon\right)$, for each $d\in \left\{0,1\right\}$. \end{assumption} Assumption \ref{RA} requires that $Z$ be a valid instrument, in the sense that it is statistically independent of all the unobservables in the model.
 This is a commonly used assumption in the literature.
 Note that the model (\ref{seq1}) implicitly assumes that exclusion restriction holds, i.e., $Y_{dz}=Y_d$ for all $d$ and $z$.
 For this reason, we do not state this assumption explicitly.
 Assumption \ref{RA} requires more than the standard random assignment assumption when there is no misclassification (i.e., $\varepsilon=0$ a.s.), which states that $Z$ is statistically independent of $(Y_d,V)$ for each treatment arm $d$.
 Assumption \ref{RA} extends the standard random assignment assumption to include the misclassification variable $\varepsilon$.
 Strictly speaking, we should have called this assumption ``\textit{extended random assignment}.''
-We are abusing notation by simply calling it \textit{random assignment}.
-As discussed in \cite{Possebom2021}, the independence between the instrument $Z$ and the misclassification variable $\varepsilon$ could be too restrictive in practice.
+We are abusing terminology by simply calling it \textit{random assignment}.
+As discussed in \citet{possebom2026crime}, the independence between the instrument $Z$ and the misclassification variable $\varepsilon$ could be too restrictive in practice.
 We discuss how this assumption can be relaxed in Appendix \ref{apx:zeps}.
-Note however that this assumption has been considered in existing work such as \cite{Ura2018}, \cite{Calvi_al2018}, \cite{Tommasi2020}, etc.